EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 If you should give it a try, the mouse button activates the player's jetpack thruster in order for the player to gain elevation.
 Moving the mouse left and right moves the jet-pack'd player left and right, white moving the mouse verticaly actually moves the player in and out of depth.
 In this way you can circumnavigate the "tripod" in stereo.

-### Thief of Baghdad (AKA, Carpet):
+### Thief of Baghdad:

-**Carpet** was the working title. **Thief of Baghdad** was a sketch for a "platformer" game — the platforms being magical flying carpets.
+**Thief of Baghdad** (working title was *Carpet*) was a sketch for a "platformer" game — the platforms being magical flying carpets.
 Sad to say though, I never implemented hit detection code to enable our little thief to jump from one carpet to the next — so you have to content yourself to the one carpet you begin on.

 <p align="center">
 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/1b6cdf5890f867892f17f7392ff53e95d25c800f/Images/Carpet.png">